 The speed of data that we have today on our mobile phones cannot be termed as excellent, but we need to see the hurdles that we have crossed to reach this far.

-There was a time when CPE cost us PKR 25000, but today it is a matter of not more than PKR 1000.
-3G and 4G smartphones are getting cheaper, and things are changing rapidly now.
+There was a time when CPE cost us PKR 25,000, but today it comes for PKR 1000.
+3G and 4G smartphones are getting cheaper, and things are changing rapidly.
 Having said that, providing technology is always different than using it for businesses.

-We have provided the technology but how efficiently can it be used for businesses is an altogether a new domain.
+COMSATS has provided the technology but how efficiently can it be used for businesses is altogether a new domain.

-In the past few years, we have started to witness the startups which are making use new technology.
-I can quote you an example about a company ‘Five Rivers Technologies’ which got a lot of attention back in 2010 when their mobile application topped the BlackBerry store.
+In the past few years, we have started to witness the startups which are making use of new technology.
+I can quote you an example of a company ‘Five Rivers Technologies’ which got a lot of attention back in 2010 when their mobile application topped the BlackBerry store.

-It simply shows that we can make the difference even with the limited resources.
-I hope in few years things will be very different for us.
+It simply shows that we can make a difference even with limited resources.
+I hope in a few years things will be very different for us.

 The ICT industry needs to invest in proper mechanisms for data protection and online properties.
 Facing these challenges is an achievable goal, and I hope that our ICT Industry can collectively break all these barriers to ensure maximum improvement in the ICT utilization of our country.

-From policy point of view, it is just not enough to go out in underserved areas and distribute broadband connections, tablets and laptops.
+From a policy point of view, it is just not enough to go out in underserved areas and distribute broadband connections, tablets and laptops.
 What matters is that we tell those people that what application they can use to ease their lives and become more productive.
-We need to educate them that how they can sell their handmade products to world directly by just using simple apps and make more money instead of relying on conventional model where they cannot earn much.
+We need to educate them that how they can sell their handmade products to the world directly by just using simple apps and make more money instead of relying on the conventional models where they cannot earn much.

 This program will help empower the people in rural areas by offering online access, training and promoting e-services.

-ComClinic™ is a Tele-health community service offered by CIS to patients in the remote areas of Pakistan free of charge.
-Our Tele-health centers are getting popular among masses, and people are finding it the easiest way to communicate with professional doctors who are sitting in metropolitan cities.
+ComClinic™ is a Telehealth community service offered by COMSATS to patients in remote areas of Pakistan free of charge.
+Our Tele-health centers are getting popular among the masses, and people are finding it the easiest way to communicate with professional doctors who are sitting in metropolitan cities.